UHMC/module-8-lab-beginner/README.md

 # Module 8 - Beginner Lab: Creating A Faucet

+** Note: This lab assumes the older interface for Remix IDE.
+The updated faucet8.sol code is the latest code with events from Chapter 7

 ## Background
 This lab will go over the creation of a faucet smart contract.
 A faucet is a free source of tokens.